Sport in Serbia: Football

 Football is the most popular sport in Serbia, and the Football Association of Serbia with 146,845 registered players, is the largest sporting association in the country.
-Dragan Džajić was officially recognized as "the best Serbian player of all times" by the Football Association of Serbia, and more recently the likes of Nemanja Vidić, Dejan Stanković, Branislav Ivanović, Aleksandar Kolarov, Nemanja Matić and Dušan Tadić play for the elite clubs of Europe, developing the nation's reputation as one of the world's biggest exporters of footballers.
-The Serbia national football team lacks relative success although it qualified for four of the last five FIFA World Cups.
+Dragan Džajić was officially recognized as "the best Serbian player of all times" by the Football Association of Serbia, and more recently players such as Nemanja Vidić, Dejan Stanković, Branislav Ivanović, Aleksandar Kolarov, Nemanja Matić and Dušan Tadić played in the UEFA Champions League and achieved a lot of success in their careers.
+The Serbia national football team lacks relative success although it qualified for four five FIFA World Cups.
 Serbia national youth football teams have won 2013 U-19 European Championship and 2015 U-20 World Cup.
-The two main football clubs in Serbia are Red Star (winner of the 1991 European Cup and 1991 Intercontinental Cup) and Partizan (finalist of the 1966 European Cup), both from Belgrade.
-The rivalry between the two clubs is known as the "Eternal Derby".
+The two main football clubs in Serbia are Crvena Zvezda who won under Yugoslavia the 1991 European Cup and 1991 Intercontinental Cup) and Partizan being the (finalist of the 1966 European Cup), both from Belgrade.
+The rivalry between the two clubs is known as the "Eternal Derby", and is often cited as one of the most exciting sports rivalries in the world.